codatio/codat-docs/docs/lending/enhanced-invoices/overview.md

 Gets a list of invoices linked to the corresponding banking transaction

-Explore the _Enhanced Invoices Report_ endpoint in in our [Assess API reference](/assess-api#/operations/get-enhanced-invoices-report).
+Explore the _Enhanced Invoices Report_ endpoint in in our [Lending API reference](/assess-api#/operations/get-enhanced-invoices-report).